LoDAlphA/Eastern-Sun-Rises/readme.txt

 [Known Bugs]
 Set items get stuck to a color after changing it 2-3 times, logout/login with the char fix this.
 If you using D2Hackit you will get an ingame message everytime you put a dye in your inventory, you can ignore those.
-When reparing Quantity Weapons you sometimes need to repair them multiple times until they are fully repaired.
+When reparing Quantity Weapons you sometimes need to repair them multiple times until they are fully repaired